martinklepsch/derivatives/README.md

 #### Re-Frame Subscriptions

+The way they work Re-Frame's dynamic subscriptions are not much different from the approach chosen here, they vary in two ways however:

 - In Re-Frame you can do `(subscribe [:sub-id "a parameter"])`, with *derivatives* you can't.
 Instead these parameters need to be put into `db` and be used (potentially via another *derivative*) from there.
 - In Re-Frame subscriptions may have side-effects to listen to remote changes etc. This library does not intend to solve this kind of problem and thus side effects are discouraged.